NBKRedSpy/QM-SimpleDataLoader/README.md

 ### Important Notes

 The file formats must be exactly as they are exported.
-The values can be modified, but any spaces, tabs, new lines, etc. must be identical.
+The values can be modified, but any spaces, tabs, new lines, etc. must be identical in format.

 Note that some editors such as Visual Studio Code will convert the tab key to spaces instead of a tab.
 The game requires tabs to delineate columns and must not be spaces.